-Generally accepted auditing standards (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
+Auditing standards generally accepted in the United States of America (AU-C 260, The Auditor's Communication With Those Charged With Governance) require the auditor to promote effective two-way communication between the auditor and those charged with governance.
 Consistent with this requirement, the following summarizes our responsibilities regarding the financial statement audit and compliance reporting process, as well as observations arising from our audit that are significant and relevant to your responsibility to oversee the financial reporting process.